Lil Nas X: Public image

 Lil Nas X has been noted for his public fashions; in July 2019, Vogue noted Lil Nas X as a "master" at giving the cowboy aesthetic a glam look in his appearances and on Instagram.
 His stylist, Hodo Musa, says he aims for items that are "electric, playful, colorful, and futuristic."
 For his onstage look at the 2019 MTV Video Music Awards he wore a cowboy motif cherry-red Nudie suit.
 Wrangler, which is mentioned in the "Old Town Road" lyrics, has consistently sold out of Lil Nas X co-branded fashions.

 For the 62nd Annual Grammy Awards Lil Nas X wore several outfits including a head-to-toe couture fuchsia Versace suit with a pink harness that took 700 hours to construct.
 In July 2020, Lil Nas X modeled in a trailer video for a new skincare line by Rihanna's Fenty Beauty.

 In August 2021, Lil Nas X commented "Nah he tweakin" on an Instagram post about Tony Hawk selling skateboards painted with paint that contained his blood.
 It became a viral phenomenon for the next few days.
-In 2021, he appeared on the Time 100, Times annual list of the 100 most influential people in the world.
+In 2022, he was criticized for repeatedly grabbing his genitals, and placing his microphone at the center of his crotch and swinging it around, pretending the device was his penis, during his performance at the 64th Annual Grammy Awards.

+In May 2023, Lil Nas X attended the Met Gala wearing only silver body paint, a thong, and high-heeled platform shoes, with his face covered with rhinestones.
+His look was inspired by the late German fashion icon Karl Lagerfeld's cat Choupette.

+In the lead-up to the release of his album Montero, he hosted a fundraiser for several charities focused on AIDS/HIV prevention in the Southern US.
+The project raised nearly half a million dollars by March 2022.